OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/application-insights/application-insights-custom-operations-tracking.md

     operation.Telemetry.Data = "Enqueue " + queue.Name;

     // MessagePayload represents your custom message and also serializes correlation identifiers into payload.
-    // For example, if you choose to pass payload serialized to JSON, it might look like
+    // For example, if you choose toopass payload serialized tooJSON, it might look like
-    // {'RootId' : 'some-id', 'ParentId' : '|some-id.1.2.3.', 'message' : 'your message to process'}
+    // {'RootId' : 'some-id', 'ParentId' : '|some-id.1.2.3.', 'message' : 'your message tooprocess'}
     var jsonPayload = JsonConvert.SerializeObject(new MessagePayload
     {
         RootId = operation.Telemetry.Context.Operation.Id,